miairene/miairene.github.io/about.md

 ---

-Noah Greene is a filmmaker specializing in video editing.
-Noah earned their Bachelor of Science in Digital Media Production and Pure Mathematics from Florida State University in 2021.
-They are passionate about crafting stories that foster creativity and compassion.
+Noah Greene is a video editor and motion designer in Los Angeles, CA. Noah earned their Bachelor of Science in Digital Media Production and Pure Mathematics from Florida State University in 2021.

 [![Email](../assets/email.png) ttemberlin@gmail.com](mailto:ttemberlin@gmail.com)